BindBC/bindbc-sdl/README.md

 Usually, the name and/or path used will be platform specific, as in this example which attempts to load `SDL2.dll` from the `libs` subdirectory, relative to the executable, only on Windows.
 It has the same return values.

+Note that this can cause problems with some of the satellite libraries unless special care is taken.
+See the section of the readme titled "Loading from outside the DLL search path".
 */
 // version(Windows) loadSDL("libs/SDL2.dll")